apache/buildstream/doc/source/using_config.rst

      # Keep 5% of disk space available
      reserved-disk-space: 5%

+     # Retain 50% of the cache on cleanup
+     low-watermark: 50%

      # Avoid pulling large amounts of data we don't need locally
      pull-buildtrees: False